 In December of 1854, in Franklin County Courts, Catherine and Patrick were fined $40 for illegally selling liquor.
 Patrick went to jail for failing to pay the fine.
 And in December of 1855, Catherine was back in court, this time sentenced to three months in prison.

 Courts and Jails

 Catherine fought the charges with a vengeance all the way, at one point losing her case only because her lawyer didn’t get an appeal filed fast enough.

 In March of 1856, the police found six barrels of liquor on her property during a raid.
 No one was willing to step forward and admit they owned the booze, and so it was ordered dumped.

 Around 1857 she sought a divorce from Peter.
 She claimed he was abusive.
 Peter argued that anyone who knew Catherine knew he was no match for her.
 The story of how she finally rid herself of Patrick goes like this: One day they arrived back in Vermont on a train and Patrick went to collect their luggage.
 Catherine pointed out a suitcase and told him to take it.
 It didn’t belong to her, however, and she reported her husband to the police and had him jailed.
 The incident was enough to send Patrick packing, off to the Army as a bugler.
 How much of the story is true and how much is legend remains a mystery, but it was reported in her obituary.

-Meanwhile, Catherine's legend grew.
-In one instance, a man died after getting drunk in her saloon and she initially faced manslaughter charges, but these were dropped.
+Meanwhile, Catherine’s legend grew.
+In one instance, a man died after getting drunk in her saloon.
+She initially faced manslaughter charges, but they were dropped.
 In other cases, she would be arrested, only to escape and be back in business within days.
-The ease with which she navigated the legal system left many wondering if she wasn't managing to corrupt the police.
+The ease with which she navigated the legal system left many wondering if she wasn’t managing to corrupt the police.

 Prohibition in Vermont Gathers Steam